Explore France’s Hidden Canal Towns That Deserve the Spotlight

 A Blend of History and Natural Beauty

-What I love most about the Loire Valley is how history and nature are so intertwined.
-You’ll see ancient castles reflected in the water, vineyards stretching out towards the riverbanks, and charming villages that have stood for centuries.
-It’s a place that feels both grand and intimate at the same time.
-If you’re planning a visit, I’d definitely recommend renting a car.
-While you can get to some of the bigger towns by train, having your own wheels makes it so much easier to discover those smaller, more secluded spots and hop between the famous châteaux.
+What I love most about the Loire Valley is how history and nature feel all tangled together.
+You’ll see ancient castles showing up in the water too, vineyards running out towards the riverbanks, and quaint villages that have been standing for centuries now.
+It feels grand and kind of close at the same time, like it’s both breathtaking, and personal.
+If you’re planning a trip, I’d really suggest renting a car, because even though you can reach some of the larger towns by train, having your own set of wheels makes everything smoother, and it’s much easier to uncover those smaller, more tucked away spots… plus you can hop between the well known châteaux without fuss.

 Where to Stay: